Available with Spatial Analyst license.

 The size of the raster cells used affects the appearance of the output contours.
 A large cell size may result in coarse, blocky contours.

-Occasionally, engineering-quality contours may cross, appear to intersect, or form an unclosed branching line.
+Occasionally, contours may cross, appear to intersect, or form an unclosed branching line.
 Crossing contours can occur in saddle regions that lie exactly on a contour interval.
 In other cases, the contours may pass so close to one another that they appear to intersect.
 Branching contours can occur in cases of intersecting ridges that fall exactly on a contour interval.
-These are all valid engineering-quality interpretations of the surface that cartographers typically modify for aesthetic purposes.
+These are all valid interpretations of the surface that cartographers typically modify for aesthetic purposes.

 Controlling contour quality